RedMra/GenomicStatistics/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv2 License.
 See the LICENSE file for details.